eriknyquist/wikichangewatcher/README.rst

 -------------------------------------------------------------------------------------

-The following example code watches for any page edit events where the specified JSON field matches contains one or more matches of the provided regular expression (available JSON fields and their descriptions can be found `here <https://www.mediawiki.org/wiki/Manual:RCFeed>`_).
+The following example code watches for any page edit events where the specified JSON field matches contains one or more matches of a regular expression (available JSON fields and their descriptions can be found `here <https://www.mediawiki.org/wiki/Manual:RCFeed>`_).

 .. code:: python